Rural Skills

 Rural Skills Competition

-Our Rural Skills Competition (formerly Garden, Craft & Food) is a way for EVERYONE to get involved in the Festival – whether you are rural, urban or anywhere in between – and no sheep required (apart from the Raw Fleece section).
+Our Rural Skills Competition (formerly Garden, Craft & Food) is a way for EVERYONE to get involved in the Festival – whether you are rural, urban or anywhere in between – and no livestock required (apart from the Sausages and Raw Fleece section!!!).

-We have ten sections – Growing, Preserving, Sweet Treats, Daily Bread, Eggs, Honey, Fleece & fibre, Making, Sticks & crooks and Raw Fleece:
+We have thirteen sections – Growing, Preserving, Sweet Treats, Daily Bread, Knitting, felting and crochet; Making; Floral Art; Eggs, Honey, Fleece & fibre, Sausages, Sticks & crooks and Raw Fleece:

 Junior Creatives